 Someone remarked recently that I lead a charmed life.
 It’s true that I am very fortunate in many respects, but my life, like everyone else’s, has had its share of deep sorrows.

-You may wonder why I never mention my stepson Daniel.
-Just eight years after we were married, on January 5, 2001, he was killed in a car accident at the age of nineteen.
+Just eight years after we were married, on January 5, 2001, my stepson Daniel was killed in a car accident at the age of nineteen.
 This was a crushing blow to our blended family.

-Many of you have also lost children, and you know that their absence is an open wound that becomes bearable in time but never truly heals.
-It is nineteen years since we lost Daniel, and not a single day goes by when all of us don’t think about him.
+Many of you have also lost children, and you know that their absence is an open wound that becomes bearable in time, but never truly heals.
+Not a single day goes by when we don’t think about him.

 So the first week of January each year, in which we celebrate both our anniversary as a family, and remember Daniel’s death, always brings a blend of joy and sadness – just like life itself.